libretro/RetroArch/README.md

 ## Features

   - Convert SPIR-V to readable, usable and efficient GLSL
-  - Convert SPIR-V to readable, usable and efficient Metal Shading Language (MSL) [EXPERIMENTAL]
+  - Convert SPIR-V to readable, usable and efficient Metal Shading Language (MSL)
-  - Convert SPIR-V to readable, usable and efficient HLSL [EXPERIMENTAL]
+  - Convert SPIR-V to readable, usable and efficient HLSL
   - Convert SPIR-V to debuggable C++ [EXPERIMENTAL]
   - Reflection API to simplify the creation of Vulkan pipeline layouts
   - Reflection API to modify and tweak OpDecorations